 Soluble, fermentable fiber is often called “prebiotic,” because it encourages the growth of the beneficial bacteria responsible for the above benefits.

-What to eat?
 Fall is here, so how about split pea soup or a lentil stew?
 The richest common food sources of soluble fiber are legumes, including beans, lentils, and peas, and unrefined oats, including steel-cut.
 Rye and barley are also rich in soluble fiber, as are dried fruits.
 Among fresh fruits, plums, berries, bananas, apples, and pears are good sources of fiber.
 Pears and apples are in harvest right now.
 Eat at least one each day.
 Jerusalem artichokes (unrelated to regular artichokes) are a root vegetable that is particularly high in soluble fiber.
 Potatoes, both sweet and regular, and onions have lesser amounts.
-Globe artichokes are also very good sources, with other vegetables like carrots and broccoli having significant, but lesser amounts.
+Globe artichokes are also very good sources, with other vegetables like carrots and broccoli having significant but lesser amounts.
 Psyllium seed husks are a rich source and used in supplements, but lack the other important nutrients only a varied diet can provide.
 In other words, eating refined foods and compensating by taking supplemental psyllium is not the best approach.

 Most Americans consume less than 50% of the recommended dietary intake of fiber.
-For men 19 to 50 years of age the recommendation is 38 grams total fiber, and 25 grams for women in the same age group.
+For men 19 to 50 years of age, the recommendation is 38 grams of total fiber, and 25 grams for women in the same age group.
 Older adults generally require less because their total caloric intake drops, so the corresponding recommendation is 30 grams for men and 20 grams for women.
 Because of their low fiber intake, many Americans are more vulnerable to digestive disorders, diabetes, and heart disease.
 The chart below gives you some examples of fiber in various foods.
-For more complete information on fiber content of individual foods, visit the World’s Healthiest Foods.
+For more complete information on the fiber content of individual foods, visit the World’s Healthiest Foods.
 Remember, although most nutrition labels list total fiber, all foods with fiber will include both soluble and insoluble fiber.

 Total fiber intake also reduces appetite and contributes to weight loss.
-Fiber both makes the eater feel satiated more quickly, and prolongs that feeling of fullness.
+Fiber both makes the eater feel satiated more quickly and prolongs that feeling of fullness.
 The high levels of obesity found in America today, and the increasing levels found in other developed countries, is partially linked to the low fiber content in modern diets based on processed foods.
 Diets that consist of primarily processed foods generally contain only about 20% of the recommended intake levels for total fiber.

 We don’t have to bear any hardship to add more fiber to our diets.
 Delicious menus for fiber-rich meals are not hard to imagine.
 Try this recipe generator from World’s Healthiest Foods.
 How about oatmeal with fresh blueberries for breakfast, followed by a lunch salad of leafy greens topped with marinated artichoke hearts, chickpeas, and crunchy pecans?
-After a fresh apple for a snack, dinner could be spicy chili or a rich minestrone soup, served with crusty, whole-wheat bread.
+After a fresh apple for a snack, dinner could be spicy chili or rich minestrone soup, served with crusty, whole-wheat bread.
 Hungry, anyone?

 – Rebecca Taggart